banisterious/obsidian-sonigraph/docs/planning/active/local-soundscape-plan.md

    - **ANSWERED:** Default depth 2
 3. ~~Auto-refresh on vault changes: enabled or disabled by default?~~
    - **ANSWERED:** Enabled by default
-4. Should clicking a node in the graph re-center, open the note, or both (with modifier key)?
+4. ~~Should clicking a node in the graph re-center, open the note, or both (with modifier key)?~~
-   - **PENDING:** TBD during implementation
+   - **ANSWERED:** Left-click shows tooltip with note info.
+Right-click opens context menu with option to open note.

 ### Technical
 1. ~~Canvas vs SVG vs WebGL for rendering?~~